AnyHooks/AnyHooks/CODE.md

 ### Automated Verification with AI

 > You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on error numbering.
 Ensure that each error number is unique, documented, and follows a consistent numbering scheme.
 Provide a revised version of the code that aligns with these guidelines.
 > Please analyze the code to check if the error numbering follows the guidelines: Is each error number unique?
 Is each error number documented along with its message and possible resolution?
-Is a consistent numbering scheme used?: [Insert Bash Script Code Here]
+Is a consistent numbering scheme used?:

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on error numbering.
 Ensure that each error number is unique, documented, and follows a consistent numbering scheme.
 Provide a revised version of the code that aligns with these guidelines."